tinkerhub-org/webcrawler-beginner/README.md

 - Python3 - Most code written in python
 - Html - To understand how to parse html
 - Http - To understand how to communicate with wikipedia to get html file
+- GIT - To use github and make pull requests

 ## Libraries used